buq2/buq2_website_content/articles/skydiving_helmet_chin_mount_update.md

 ![](/content_static/articles/skydiving_helmet_chin_mount_update/2r_inside.jpg)

-Theres also smallish flysight mount at the back of the helmet.
+There is also smallish flysight mount at the back of the helmet.
 The fit of the flysight mount is not very good, but its easy to use and serves its purpose.

 ![](/content_static/articles/skydiving_helmet_chin_mount_update/2r_back.jpg)